Ameer Abdullah: 2017 season

 On September 18, 2017, against the New York Giants on Monday Night Football, Abdullah had 17 carries for a then career-high 86 yards in the 24–10 victory.
-In Week 4, against the Minnesota Vikings, he had a career-high 94 rushing yards and a touchdown in the 14–7 victory.
+In Week 4, against the Vikings, he had a career-high 94 rushing yards and a touchdown in the 14–7 victory.
 In Weeks 9–10, he scored a touchdown in consecutive games against the Green Bay Packers and Cleveland Browns.
 In the next game against the Chicago Bears, he had a receiving touchdown in the 27–24 victory.
 Overall, he finished the 2017 season with 552 rushing yards, four rushing touchdowns, 25 receptions, 162 receiving yards, and one receiving touchdown.

 2018 season

 Abdullah entered the 2018 season second on the depth chart behind veteran LeGarrette Blount.
 He was quickly passed by rookie Kerryon Johnson as the starter.
 He played in three games primarily on special teams before ultimately being waived by the team on November 6, 2018.